 Foundation locations will be staked by the Contractor.
 The Engineer will be given a minimum of 3 days advance notice to ensure placement is in the proposed design location.
 Chamfer or tool exposed edges or joints of concrete as directed.
-(For signals or luminaires typically)

 ITEM 420 – Concrete Substructures: